Guide to End-to-End Testing Best Practices in 2024

 6. Include API Testing

 This involves testing the application programming interfaces (APIs) directly and as part of integration testing to determine if they meet functionality, reliability, performance, and security expectations.
-For instance, a tester could automate API end-to-end testing testing to verify that when data is sent to an endpoint, it returns the correct status code and response body.
+For instance, a tester could automate API testing to verify that when data is sent to an endpoint, it returns the correct status code and response body.

 7. Monitor Errors